 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

-- A surname index of the 1881 Census of the St. Neots Registration District, in which Stow Longa was enumerated (RG11/1612, Folios 20a - 23a), and which took place on 3rd April 1881, is available as Fiche C-5, from the Huntingdonshire FHS.
+- A surname index of the 1881 Census of the St. Neots Registration District, in which Stow Longa was enumerated (RG11/1612, Folios 20a - 23a), and which took place on 3rd April 1881, is available as Fiche C-5, from the Cambridgeshire and Huntingdonshire FHS.

-- A full transcription of the 1891 Census of the Kimbolton Registration District (RG12/1243) in which Stow Longa was enumerated, and which took place on 5th April 1891, is also available, as fiche set C14, from the Huntingdonshire FHS.
+- A full transcription of the 1891 Census of the Kimbolton Registration District (RG12/1243) in which Stow Longa was enumerated, and which took place on 5th April 1891, is also available, as fiche set C14, from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St. Botolph consists of a chancel, nave, north aisle, south chapel, south aisle and west tower.
 The walls are of coursed rubble and the roofs are covered with tiles and lead.